ikomachi226/mysql-heatwave-workshop_jp/Lab1.md

 # Lab 1: Create VCN and allow MySQL ports

+## Key Objectives:

+- Learn how to create a Virtual Cloud Network with internet connectivity
+- Add ingress rules in the security list to allow MySQL ports

 ## Introduction

 Virtual Cloud Network helps you define your own data centre network topology inside the Oracle Cloud, by defining some of the following components (Subnets, Route Tables, Security Lists, Gateways, etc.), some of these components are set by default automatically within every VCN that can't be deleted: